tabokie/tabokie.github.io/resume.md

 scheduling framework that reduces tail latency by 30% during data analyze and scaling.
   - Conducted the early adaptation of TiKV for public clouds.
   - Developed a new log storage engine [Raft Engine](https://github.com/tikv/raft-engine) as a replacement for RocksDB.
 It reduces I/O bandwidth usage by 30% and tail latency by 20%.
 On AWS cloud, it improves TiDB transaction throughput by 25%.
 It has a unit test coverage of 98%.
 It is also being used by some other commercial databases.
   - Maintaining and optimizing PingCAP’s own [fork](https://github.com/tikv/rocksdb) of RocksDB.
 Found and fixed multiple performance issues of upstream RocksDB.
-Implemented major features that enable TiKV to run thousands of RocksDB instances simultaneously.
+Implemented major features that enable TiKV to run thousands of RocksDB instances simultaneously on one server.
   - Lead the tech sharing program in the team.
 Hosted sharing sessions at CNCF Maintainer Track and USTC Event.
 Lead the research collaboration program with USTC.
   - Optimized CI infrastructure to cut down 80% resource usage and 40% build time.
   - Received Ownership Award in 2022 (top 10/250).
 Received FY23 annual high performance recognition (top 2/250).